Contributed by Dr. Alison Birken, owner and DVM of Victoria Park Animal Hospital.

 - Decreased life expectancy (up to 2.5 years)

 So, how can we get our fat dogs fit for the new year and have them living longer, healthier lives?
 First, it is important to recognize the signs of obesity in your pet.
 Many pet parents do not even realize their pets are overweight.
 A veterinarian’s assessment for obesity in pets is a matter of appearance and touch.
 What are some signs that your pet is overweight?

 - Inability to easily feel your pet’s ribs and vertebrae.

 - No appearance of a tucked-in waistline right behind their last ribs.

 - A Body Condition Score (BCS) of more than 5.
 This is a chart that helps veterinarians determine where pets fall on the scale of thin to obese.

 If you find that your pet needs to lose some pounds, the next step is organizing a dog weight loss plan.
 Be sure to consult your veterinarian regarding the best plan for your pet.
 Here are some tips on helping your overweight dog lose weight:

-5. Exercise, exercise, exercise!
+- Exercise, exercise, exercise!
 Just like us, pets need to exercise to lose weight – especially overweight dogs.
-Toys like Chuckit Classic Launcher, Kong Classic Dog Toy, and Petstages Tower of Tracks Cat Toy help encourage exercise for your obese dog.
+Dog toys like Chuckit Classic Launcher, KONG Classic Dog Toy, and JW Pet Hol-ee Roller Dog Toy help encourage exercise for your obese dog.